 I named this tale A Practical Tale because after reading it I sincerely hope you gain something practical.
 The subtitle is a tribute to one of my favorites–Janis Joplin.
 In the lyrics to the song Ball and Chain she sings about how “It’s all the same ___day.”
-After reading this tale I hope you learn that when it comes to investing in asset classes what truly matters is your ability to understand how different one asset class behaves from another.
+After reading this tale I hope you learn that when it comes to investing in asset classes what truly matters is your ability to understand and answer this question: How do asset classes behave?
 What matters in your pocketbook is your ability to understand the difference between Intra asset class investing and Inter asset class investing.
 Intra asset class or investments within the same asset class are for the most par—All the same.
 Inter asset class investing or within different asset classes are for the most part—very different.

 I recently ran into Kyle who I’ve known since high school and was one of my very first clients.
 He is a deep thinker, a quick study and has always been a bit irreverent so I wasn’t surprised that the first words out of his mouth were “Hey Carlos, how’s it going in the world of doom and gloom?”